kubernetes/website/docs/user-guide/volumes.md

 * when Kubernetes adds resource-aware scheduling, as is planned, it will not be able to account for resources used by a `hostPath`
-* the directories created on the underlying hosts are only writable by root, you either need to run your process as root in a priveleged container or modify the file permissions on the host to be able to write to a `hostPath` volume
+* the directories created on the underlying hosts are only writable by root, you either need to run your process as root in a privileged container or modify the file permissions on the host to be able to write to a `hostPath` volume

 #### Example pod